MGunturG/implementation-dnn-sr/README.md

 To check if Python already installed on your machine, open Terminal or Command Prompt on Windows then run `py`.

-If you not using Windows, you must be know how to install Python on your machine, right?

-_But I'm using macOS?
-How to install it?_

-Well, fck macOS.
-Find it by urslf.

 ### 2. Installing OpenCV
 If you already install OpenCV, an older version below 4.3 you need to upgrade it using this command: